-The Respondent produced a binder for the low rise multi-residential properties under appeal on October 22, 2010.
+The Respondent produced a binder for the low rise multi-residential properties under appeal on October 19, 2010.
 The binder has 15 tabs and is 169 pages.
 The Respondent reviewed the binder with the Board.

 The Respondent advised the Board that the Gross Income Multiplier (GIM) is the correct method of estimating the value of the subject property and was the method used.
 A GIM is predicted by a model developed from the analysis of validated sales.
-The model is applied to the entire low rise inventory to produce an estimated typical GIM for each property as of July 1,2009 (Exhibit R-1, page 7).
+The model is applied to the entire low rise inventory to produce an estimated typical GIM for each property as of July 1, 2009 (Exhibit R-1, page 7).

-The Respondent advised the Board the valuation specifications and significant variables regarding the model.
-The Respondent advised that the typical vacancy rate was 4% in market area 11.
+The Respondent advised the Board of the valuation specifications and significant variables regarding the model.
+The Respondent advised that the typical vacancy rate was 4% in market area 5-A (Exhibit R-1, pages 11/12).